 It’s 1 pm.
 Father Frank walks to the far pews and gets the kids there to move up front.
 There are quite a few adults, mostly youth group parents intrigued (and shocked) that rock and roll is being played at the Cathedral.
 Cardinal Cooke and his staff stay at the back.
 Once the kids gather up front, Father Frank turns and starts our introduction.

 “I never knew Jace while he was alive, but I feel I got to know his spirit through Johnny and Tim.
 They kept Jace’s band going after his death.
 They were inspired by the musical talent Jace discovered once he stood up for himself.
 He found the strength needed to confront his older brother who abused him.
 He found his love of music, rock and roll.
 He and his friends went on a musical journey.
-That journey brought them here last Easter where Jace reenacted the death and resurrection of Jesus Christ, our Lord.
+That journey brought them here last Easter where Jace reenacted the death and resurrection of Jesus Christ, our Lord and Savior.
 Jace’s message is to protect the children.

 “Seated here today are many children who have chosen to become part of the Jace’s Place project, standing up to abuse by banding together and defending each other.
 They are no longer victims of abuse, rather they are defenders of youth against abuse.
 So, stand up here, in the eyes of your peers and community, if you have conquered abuse.”

 The kids who are listening, about half, stand up.
 The rest stand up because everyone else is standing.
 The youth group, their parents, Church staff and other adults stand up and applaud them.
-Even Mummy and Daddy are there.
+Even Mummy and Daddy are up.
 The cousins stand but look confused, wondering if they’re victims of being rich.
 Then I see that Jules’ and Nina’s parents are there with Cardinal Cook.
 His eminence looks pleased.
 Jules is shook up and trembling.
 I reach over and hold his hand until he calms down.

 “Isn’t this what you want?”
 I whisper.